andycroll/andycroll.com/_posts/2021/2021-11-15-dont-use-floats-use-ruby-money-for-representing-currency.md

 ---

 We often have to manage monetary values in our applications.
-And there’s a terrific open source solution in the Ruby community that is _much_ better than rolling your own.
+Guess what?
+There’s a terrific open source solution in the Ruby community that is _much_ better than rolling your own.

 ## Instead of…